Fallen angel: Harut and Marut

 Harut and Marut are a pair of angels mentioned in Surah 2:102 teaching magic.
 The names Harut and Marut are of Zoroastrian origin and derived from two Amesha Spentas called Haurvatat and Ameretat.
 Although the Quran gave these fallen angels Iranian names, mufassirs recognized them as from the Book of Watchers.
 In accordance with 3 Enoch, al-Kalbi (737 AD – 819 AD) named three angels descending to earth, and he even gave them their Enochian names.
 He explained that one of them returned to heaven and the other two changed their names to Harut and Marut.

 Although the Quran does not call this pair of angels fallen explicitly, the context assumes this to be true.
 The story bears resemblance to the Watchers, mentioned in Second Temple traditions and reflects an early Christian belief.

 Unlike in the Book of Watchers and Christian tradition, the story is not about angelic revolt or original sin, but the struggle of human beings.
 Unlike the Watchers, Harut and Marut instruct humans to witchcraft by God's command, just as Iblīs tempts humans only by God's permission.
 According to Muslim belief, the pair of angels expressed anger over the sinful nature of humans.
-Whereupon God challanged them to descend to earth and to do better.
+Whereupon God challenged them to descend to earth and to do better.
 On earth, they committed various sins and were not allowed to return to heaven.

 Those who deny fallen angels argue that Harut and Marut were merely two men, but credited with an angelic status due to their righteousness.
 This position found influential support among modern scholars, including al-Nibrawi (d.
 1842), Muhammad Taqi ad-Din al-Hilali (d.
 1987), and Muhammad Nasib al-Rifa (1915–1992) in his abridged commentary of Ibn Kathir.